Dual Credit Program - Upper School - McDonogh School

 Available Courses

-At this time, we are partnering solely with Notre Dame of Maryland University (NDMU).
+At this time, we are partnering solely with Washington College and Notre Dame of Maryland University (NDMU).
 However, we anticipate adding other partners in the future, along with expanding the number of courses available for dual credit.
 The course list in the second column indicates the transcript that will be earned by completing the corresponding McDonogh School course in the third column.

 Students and families, please note: